FMCSA Launches New Task Force to Combat Predatory Leasing Practices

 This is one of many actions that the Administration and DOT are taking to support truck drivers – including investing in community colleges to train veterans to get CDLs, investing in improvements to CDL processing, standing up the Women of Trucking Advisory Board, studying the impacts of driver detention time, and starting the truck predatory leasing task force.

 All HP applications undergo a series of reviews before award selection.
 See the FMCSA’s grant program page for additional information on the discretionary application announcement, review and approval process.
-For a full list of FY 2022 HP grant awards, click here.
+For a full list of FY 2022 HP grant awards, click here

 Making Connections: The Search For Qualified CDL Drivers